rrajra/Budgeteer/README.md

 An easy way to keep track of and manage finances.
 Combines HTML, CSS, and JavaScript elements while using electron framework.

-A direct link to the download can be found at https://abrahams.dev

 ## Get Started 🔰
+Easy 🟢

+A direct link to the download can be found at https://abrahams.dev.

 Budgeteer is designed to run out of the box.
 To run, unzip Budgeteer.zip, and then run Budgeteer.exe.

 ## Features 📃
 * Easily create and maintain a budget